mrush-ilao/ilao-documentation/docs/source/design_guide.rst

 .. code-block:: HTML

   <a href="#" class="cta-secondary">Secondary CTA</a>
+  <a href="#" class="cta-secondary" style="color:white">Secondary CTA in legal content</a>

 Use for:

- *  Important buttons where the button is not the primary CTA on the page
+ *  On about pages, for important buttons where the button is not the primary CTA on the page
+ * On legal content (other than toolbox, tool, tool step content), for a primary next step in an article such as to call out the next immediate step the user must take (for example, filing an answer or appearance in an article on responding to a lawsuit).
+Legal content should never have more than one secondary button within the text.
+If there are more than one critical action to highlight (for example, linking to an answer and an appearance separately, use two tertiary buttons).

 Do not use: